puppetlabs/iac/_posts/2021-05-21-status-update.md

   [puppet-strings]: https://rubygems.org/gems/puppet-strings
   [rspec-puppet]: https://rubygems.org/gems/rspec-puppet

+## Life of an intern at Puppet

+ [Disha][disha-maker] continues her journey at Puppet and [here](https://puppetlabs.github.io/iac/docs/life_of_intern) you can find the last updates of ** Life of an intern at Puppet ** .

 ## Spring Cleaning Guide

 [Raphaël Pinson](https://dev.to/raphink) of [Camptocamp](https://www.camptocamp.com) fame has published a guide to [Cleaning up Puppet Code](https://dev.to/camptocamp-ops/cleaning-up-puppet-code-4da2) using puppet-lint, the PDK and unused code detection using their puppet-ghostbuster project.
 Check it out for a breath of fresh air in your control repo.

 ## Developer Experience